 Only Affiliate members can sponsor and market products and services to PSAR's members.
 Affiliate members are partners in the transaction.
 We value our Affiliate members.
 Find out more about being an Affiliate member here.

 Q. Where can I find PSAR's By-Laws?

 Click HERE or visit our Documents on Demand page where you can find all necessary and current documents.

 Q. Can I join PSAR and recruit agents away from other Brokers?

 PSAR's Mission is to Empower REALTORS.
 We help REALTORS help each other by working together.
 Together, we accomplish things that can't be accomplished alone or even as part of a company with thousands - or even tens of thousands - of agents.
 Please do not use your association or our facilities to undermine competing brokers.
 If that is your business model, then there are other places to work on that project.

 PSAR is governed by volunteer REALTORS and an Affiliate member on the Board of Directors.
 The Board sets the overall policies of the Association.
 The Board hires and fires the CEO, and the CEO manages the associations, our resources, and our staff.
 Our CEO is always willing to discuss association issues with our members.

 Q. I am switching Brokers.
 What do I need to do?

 Keep in mind that the Broker owns the listing.
 Make sure that you have an agreement about how your listings will be handled.
-To transfer Brokers, go to our Docs On Demand page under the Membership pulldown on our website.
+To transfer Brokers, go to our Documents On Demand page under the Membership dropdown option on our website.
 Look for the TRANSFER FORMS subheading.